ITS-Help-Desk/CaseClaim/README.md

     - Uses matplotlib to create a histogram displaying the information.
 - /award
     - Allows a lead to reward a team points that will be logged in the MySQL database.
-    - Sends a message to the #announcements channel informing everyone of the award.
+    - Sends a message to the #bot channel informing everyone of the award and the reason why it was given.
 ## Commands (for PAs)
 - /announcement **<Outage/Announcement>**
   - Allows a PA to make an announcement or an outage.